GM to pay first quarterly dividend in almost six years

 Investors have been pushing GM to return cash to them in the form of a dividend or a stock buyback, especially since the U.S. Treasury sold the last of its stake in the company last month.

-The dividend reintroduction by GM, which is showing new cars and trucks this week at the Detroit auto show [ID:nL2N0KJ1OI], is likely to attract investors who buy stocks that generate income.
+The dividend reintroduction by GM, which is showing new cars and trucks this week at the Detroit auto show, is likely to attract investors who buy stocks that generate income.

 Weak industry demand drove GM to seek bankruptcy protection in 2009 and it emerged as a leaner operation with more cash on hand with the help of a $49.5 billion U.S. taxpayer bailout.